jlyonsmith/build-tengine/README.md

 - Creates all temp directories
 - Creates a `.service` file for `systemd` integration

 Clone the repo and run `build-tengine.sh`.
+The script assumes you can `sudo` without entering a password.

 ## License